sieve-project/sieve/docs/port.md

 After that, please define the function to deploy the controller in [controllers.py](../controllers.py) and fill the function in `deploy`.
 See the example `zookeeper_operator_deploy`.

 Please also specify the following entries in [controllers.py](../controllers.py)
-- `deployment_name`: the name of the controller deployment
 - `operator_pod_label`: the label of the controller pod you just specified.
 Sieve needs the information to find the pod during testing.

 ### Test